zhaozhang/Mirage/Docker-instruction.md

 * /pro_2/offline_data_gen: Training data generation and baseline generation
 * /pro_2/online_validation: Online validation of the model

+### Data

+There are three types of data that we use in our project:

+* job traces: derived from scheduler logs.
+The raw job trace is proprietary; please contact zzhang@tacc.utexas.edu if you want to get access.
+* processed training data:  this includes training data that is derived from the job traces and is the output offline_data_gen.
+We have made this available on Box until 5/14/2022.
+* trained model: this is the output from training our model by running train_model.
+We have also made this available on Box.

 ### User Manual

 #### Start singularity and download the data seperately

-1. This code was only tested on TACC Frontera supercomputer, plesae login the machine and start an idev session by running
+1. This code was only tested on TACC Frontera supercomputer, please login to the machine and start an idev session by running
    ```shell
       idev -N 1 -n 1 -p rtx-dev -t 02:00:00
    ```